Want to Start an Online Business? These 5 Hiring Tips Can Help You Find Low-Cost Tech Talent.

 Your hiring platforms don't have to be exclusively online, and branching out may help bring on more diverse talent.

-“Make sure to look around and reach out to local organizations for potential candidates,” said Gillani.
-“You'll find incredibly talented graduates from developer bootcamps, such as resilient single mothers who are now great programmers after joining the program Girls Who Code.”
+"Make sure to look around and reach out to local organizations for potential candidates," said Gillani.
+"You'll find incredibly talented graduates from developer bootcamps, such as resilient single mothers who are now great programmers after joining programs such as Girls Who Code."